 Share with COST and all future participants!
 Send us your favorite photo(s).
 Did you create a video report or blog?
 Any tips or travel advice for future participants?

-Send photos and all other correspondence to Anna, COST Assistant
+Send photos and all other correspondence to Anna, COST Program Coordinator.

 *Please include your name, university, COST location, and year.